 The prescribed burn on approximately 180 acres of monument land starting the week of October 13 has been postponed.
 If conditions and planning updates are met, the operation may still occur later the month or maybe spring.
 Check back for updates.
 More »

 Scientific studies have been conducted at Florissant since the 1870s.
 Maintaining an active research program is a primary part of the monument's mission.
 The park paleontologist oversees the paleontology program.
 The program conducts scientific research, inventories and monitors fossil sites, publishes information and provides education to the public, produces books about the monument's paleontology and history, provides scientific oversight for new exhibits, and oversees research done by other institutions.

-Current research includes:
+Current and recent research about Florissant includes:

 Did You Know?

 The world's only known petrified trio of redwood trees is found at Florissant Fossil Beds National Monument.